INTERMAGNET/wg-www-gins-data-formats/ImagMQTT/README.md

 example, data from a vector instrument and a separate scalar instrument do not need to be combined into a single message to be sent.
 An entirely missing scalar element does not need to be sent at all.
-The arrays sent in a single message must all be the same length and contain only numbers or the value "null" to indicate a missing sample.
+The arrays sent in a single message must all be the same length and contain only numbers or the value "null", which is used to indicate a missing sample.
 Valid arrays are:

 - "geomagneticFieldX": Magnetic field vector strength in nT, x component, geographic coordinates.
 - "geomagneticFieldY": Magnetic field vector strength in nT, y component, geographic coordinates.